rust-lang/rust/README.md

     It is recommended that if you plan to use the Rust build system to create an installation (using `./x.py install`) that you set the `prefix` value in the `[install]` section to a directory that you have write permissions.

+    Create install directory if you are not installing in default directory

 4. Build and install: